vsbogd/toy-phonograph/README.md

 the black sector and before the least significant bit there is a big white area.

-## Possible tracks
+## Available tracks

 First Chinese track has code 1.
 Last official Chinese disc has code 97.
-The total number of Chinese tracks is 288.
+The total number of Chinese tracks is 288, thus there are 191 additional Chinese track in the device.

 First English track has code 587.
 Last English disc has code 682.
 There are only 96 English tracks.